Skip to main content

 Agents write back what they learn.

-When Atlas closes a discovery call, the model emits new facts.
+When Atlas finishes a scene with the player, the model emits new facts.
 The runtime persists them with audit trail and CAS update semantics.
 Concurrent agent writes don't collide — every change is durable.

 Recency override